 Non Edible Mushrooms, Pacific Northwest

-Black Urn Fungi is found at higher elevations on the BC coastal region.
+Black Urn Fungi is found at higher elevations in the Pacific Northwest.
 It is native to western North America and Asia.
 It is a non edible mushroom species but not fatal if eaten.
 The black urn fungus was first described in 1928 as a unique fungi growing on conifer wood debris.
 It begins development under snow and reaches maturity as the snow melts.

 It reaches the visible fruiting stage in late July to early September.
-There are several ways to identify the black cup fungus in its natural setting.
+There are several ways to identify the black urn fungus in its natural setting.

 Black urn fungus grows in scattered groups, attached to buried woody debris.
 They often appear in areas where snow is melting in early summer.
 They are easily overlooked without the white snowy background.